Environmental Conservation in Sri Lanka

 How will I get around?

-Local transportation to and from the project is included every day, as are airport transfers (as long as you’re arriving within the allocated window – see arrival information for more details).
+Local transportation to and from the project is included every day.
 At the weekends you’ll have to arrange your own transport, although the local team can help with that.

 As well as your volunteering duties you can also take part in a number of activites which may occur whilst you are at the project, such as: